solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 ## Boot Procedure:

 1) The validator gets a snapshot to boot from.
 This can come from any source, as it will be verified before being vote upon.
-Call the root of this snapshot `S`.

-2) We reject any snapshots `S` where `S` is less than the root of `L` and `S` is not in the list of roots in blocktree because this means `S` is for a different fork than the one this validator last rooted.
-Thus it's critical for consistency in `replay_stage` that the order of events when setting a new root
+2) We reject any snapshots where `snapshot_root` is less than the root of `tower` and `snapshot_root` is not in the list of roots in blocktree because this means `snapshot_root` is for a different fork than the one this validator last rooted.
+Thus it's critical for consistency in `replay_stage` that the order of events when setting a new root is:
-is:

     1) Write the root to tower